-- Bachelor of Science in Business Management degree, St. Francis College. - Corporate Director. - Director of Sobeys and a strategic advisor to the National Retail Federation (U.S.). - Formerly Chief Marketing Officer, Macy's Inc. from 2012 to 2016.
+- Bachelor of Science in Business Management degree, St. Francis College. - Chief Marketing Officer and Executive Vice President of Content and Membership at the National Retail Federation (U.S.). - Director of Sobeys. - Formerly Chief Marketing Officer, Macy's Inc. from 2012 to 2016.
 She held increasingly senior roles at Macy's between 1994 and 2012 in marketing, sales and media, with significant transformation, business integration and technology-related responsibilities.